 Property Registration in Delhi

-Property Registration ensures the transfer of ownership rights to the person in whose name the property is registered.
-All kinds of property related documents are registered in Delhi in the Sub Registrar office which holds jurisdiction over the area in which the property is situated.
+Property Registration ensures the transfer of legal ownership rights of a property to the person in whose name the property is registered.
+All kinds of property related documents are registered in Delhi in the concerned Sub Registrar office which holds jurisdiction over the area in which the property is situated.